BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 $ mv jq-linux64 jq
 $ sudo /usr/bin/install -m 0755 -o root -g root -t /usr/local/bin jq
 ```
-## Use JQ to Capture a JSON Object Key-Values
+## Use JQ to Capture a JSON Object Key-Value by Key

 In the previous section, the use of `signrawtransaction` offered the first example of not being able to easily capture data into variables due to the use of JSON:
 ```